|Relevant SDG Targets

 here.
 The ILO Information System on International Labour Standards (NORMLEX) provides up-to-date information on the ratifications and the full text of all ILO instruments.

-34 - The Conference Committee on the Application of Standards, a permanent tripartite body of the International Labour Conference and an essential component of the ILO supervisory system, offers the representatives of governments, employers and workers the opportunity to undertake a joint examination of the manner in which States comply with their obligations deriving from the Conventions and Recommendations adopted by the ILO.
+35 - The Conference Committee on the Application of Standards, a permanent tripartite body of the International Labour Conference and an essential component of the ILO supervisory system, offers the representatives of governments, workers and employers the opportunity to undertake a joint examination of the manner in which States comply with their obligations deriving from the Conventions and Recommendations adopted by the ILO.